The1only/ek80/t9ek80/README.md

  or

-    simply copy the t9ek80.py
+    copy the t9ek80.py to the local folder...

-to the same folder as the code you run...
-Thats all.
+Then download the examples for github.

 git clone https://github.com/The1only/ek80.git